 You can download a free Floodwise Property Report to assess the estimated flood risk of a property.

 Keeping track of the content and progress of neighbourhood plans in the area is also important.
 Neighbourhood plans have specific provisions that can have a huge impact on the development potential of a site.

 If you are marketing or selling a property, you can obtain the quarterly rates amount free of charge.
 You can do this online via a rates balance enquiry or by contacting Council’s Business Hotline 133 BNE (133 263).
 You will need to be able to confirm the full name of the current owner before information can be provided.

 For the current position on water and sewerage charges for the property, contact Queensland Urban Utilities.

 Previous applications and approvals on a property

-You can use the application enquiry search tool within Council’s Online Planning System (PD Online) to view details for a specific development application.
+You can use Development.i, Council's development search and tracking tool to view details for a specific development application.
 All documents for development applications (including plans and conditions of approval) lodged from 1 January 2004 are available.
 There is no charge for this service.

 For information on applications, including those lodged prior to 1 January 2004, you can request a Planning and Development Certificate.